-- develop safe, stable and nurturing relationships between children and their parents and caregivers; - develop life skills for example social, emotional and behavioural competencies in children and adolescents: - reduce the availability and harmful use of alcohol; - reduce access to lethal means, including guns, knives and pesticides; - promote gender equality to prevent violence against women; - change cultural and social norms that support violence; and - identify victims and provide care and support programmes.
+- Develop safe, stable and nurturing relationships between children and their parents and caregivers; - Develop life skills for example, social, emotional and behavioural competencies in children and adolescents; - Reduce the availability and harmful use of alcohol; - Reduce access to lethal means, including guns, knives and pesticides; - Promote gender equality to prevent violence against women; - Change cultural and social norms that support violence; - Identify victims and providing care and support programmes.

-The integrated provincial violence prevention policy recommends the adoption of a comprehensive intersectoral approach that balances short-term, evidence-based interventions, focused on reducing the availability and harmful use of alcohol, with longer-term interventions to address more holistically the complex social norms that support violence.
+The integrated provincial violence prevention policy framework recommends the adoption of a comprehensive intersectoral approach that balances short-term evidence-based interventions, focused on reducing the availability and harmful use of alcohol, with longerterm interventions that require the state and all citizens to take active responsibility in addressing more holistically the complex social norms that support violence.